rodralez/ai-portfolio/README.md

 Statistical analysis about the distribution of admitted new students to the National University of Cuyo's high schools (Spanish only) [link](https://github.com/rodralez/ds-portfolio/tree/main/uncu-ingreso).

-Technologies: R, markdown.
+Technologies: statistics, R, markdown.

 ### The Panini Collector problem

 A probabilistic framework to solve how many packs have to be purchased to complete a Panini album [link](https://github.com/rodralez/ds-portfolio/tree/main/panini).

+Technologies: statistics, R, markdown.

+## A web app to estimate how many packs to complete a Panini album

+This is a shiny app based on rocker/shiny-verse.
+A docker image can be found at [https://hub.docker.com/r/rodralez/panini-app](https://hub.docker.com/r/rodralez/panini-app).

+Web app is running [here](https://model01.ingenieria.uncuyo.edu.ar/panini-app/).

-Technologies: R, markdown, shiny app.
+Technologies: R, shiny app, docker.